 All singers with prior choral experience are invited to participate.
 For information on how to join the chorus, e-mail us your name, address and voice part.
 To be added to our mailing list, please send your name and address and your voice part if you are interested in singing in future concerts.

-A versatile and dynamic musician, conductor Eric Townell became the third Music Director in the 72-year history of the Rochester Oratorio Society in 2006.
+A versatile and dynamic musician, conductor Eric Townell became the third Music Director in the 73-year history of the Rochester Oratorio Society in 2006.
 He has led the ROS in subscription concerts, regional outreach performances, live radio broadcasts, televised concerts, collaborative concerts with the region's leading arts organizations and the University of Rochester Humanities Center, and an award-winning tour to Beijing and Shanghai for the 2008 Olympic Cultural Festival.
-He has prepared the ROS for several appearances with the Rochester Philharmonic Orchestra and the Chautauqua Symphony Orchestra, including several broadcast nationally, and for the New York State Ballet.
+An experienced orchestral and operatic conductor, Eric has prepared the ROS for several appearances with the Rochester Philharmonic Orchestra and the Chautauqua Symphony Orchestra, including several broadcast nationally, and for the New York State Ballet.

 Dr. Ines Draskovic has performed throughout Europe and United States. she is a graduate of University of Belgrade (Belgrade, Yugoslavia), Ithaca College (MM) and Eastman School of Music (DMA).
 Her teachers include Alexei Nasedkin, Phiroze Mehta and Rebecca Penneys.
 Dr. Draskovic has won several piano competitions, including the Ithaca College Concerto Competition, Republic of Serbia Piano Competition and Piano Competition in Stresa, Italy, where she was a finalist.
 She has participated in festivals and masterclasses in Europe and United States (Colorado).
 Formerly a faculty member at Ithaca College, Dr. Draskovic is currently teaching at the Finger Lakes Community College in Canandaigua, NY.
 In addition to her solo career, she performs regularly with the Finger Lakes Chorale and College Singers.